 Hey brother, I got a better idea!
 Why don't I go back with you to your ghetto and share your suffering with you?

-- "The Power To Believe" by The Dream Academy (best remembered for its instrumental version in Planes, Trains and Automobiles) is about a man "born and raised in privilege" who had everything handed to him on a silver platter and foregoes any sort of higher education to make the world a better place for those less fortunate than him.
+- Deconstructed in "The Power To Believe" by The Dream Academy (best remembered for its instrumental version in Planes, Trains and Automobiles).
+The song is about a man "born and raised in privilege" who had everything handed to him on a silver platter and foregoes any sort of higher education to make the world a better place for those less fortunate than him.
 Unfortunately, it proves to be too much for him to handle and he soon goes crawling back to his life of comfort.

 - Parodied by Princess Jasmine in Twisted: The Untold Story of a Royal Vizier.
 She cares deeply for the downtrodden masses but is unfortunately also very naive and spoiled, leading her to come out with lines like "This is so unfair!
 Poor people need slaves just as much as rich people do!"

 - Ragtime: After a life of Rich Boredom, the "Brother" of the play's archetypal wealthy white family finds a purpose for his life when he happens to stumble into a socialist rally led by activist Emma Goldman, a Historical Domain Character.
 Her speech awakens him to the reality of race and class struggles in early 20th Century New York, and he later abandons his family and life of comfort to join the revolt led by black protagonist Coalhouse Walker.

 - Nalia of Baldur's Gate II is a wealthy noble daughter wishing to crusade for the poor and downtrodden peasantry, but she's very bad at it on account of having no idea what the lives of the less fortunate actually are like.
 She grows out of it by the expansion pack.